Ariel Winter: Topless Body Confidence, Untouched Photos Show Surgery Scars

 Ariel Winter No Longer ‘Single AF’?
 Actress Caught Kissing Levi Meaden

-As previously reported by the Inquisitr, this isn’t the first time Ariel Winter has shown off her tattoos.
+As previously reported by the Inquisitr, this isn’t the first time that Ariel Winter has shown off her tattoos.
 Late last year, the One Missed Call actress displayed some matching body ink with her older sister, fellow actress Shanelle Workman-Gray, 38.
 Shanelle posted a photo of the pair’s identical ink on Instagram.
 Reportedly, Ariel has quite a few other tattoos, including the tattoo on her side, as clearly captured in the new Self photo shoot.

 According to Entertainment Tonight, Ariel assigns special meaning to each of her tattoos, telling the newsmagazine, “I love tattoos.”
 At ET‘s count, Winter currently has five tattoos, all of which hold sentimental significance for the Final Fantasy VII: Advent Children Complete voice actress.

 “I love getting tattoos.
 I think it’s a super fun way of expressing yourself.
 I only get tattoos that are really meaningful to me and I love it,” Ariel said.

 “It was hard for me in the beginning to deal with people’s comments and deal with everybody having an opinion on absolutely everything I did.
 It was hard for me to not fall prey to wanting to change the way I felt and the way I did things and the way I looked because of what other people said."
 These days @arielwinter is done listening to people who criticize her body.
 In particular, she's refusing to let cruel comments about her appearance get her down.
 Bravo, girl!
 Read her full interview in our bio. ????: Jones Crow | Stylist: Michael Mann Makeup: Kip Zachary Hair: Charles Dujic | #arielwinter #selflove #TeamSELF